florian-huber/python-introduction/lesson_material/coding_good_practice_1.md

 If you did a lot of physics you might have spotted `273.15` in the code.
 Mhh.... was it something with temperature?
 Still, what exactly does it do?

 Maybe you can figure it out.
 Or maybe you can't.
-It actually doesn't matter, because the point is that it will take you much longer than it should take you for such a short, simple function.
+It actually doesn't matter, because the point is that **it will take you much longer than it should** to understand what this short, simple function is all about.
+Just imagine someone gave you their "brilliant code" and it would be hundreds or thousands of lines of such functions... probably better to start re-writing the thing.

 So what about the same function written like this:
 ```python